gdavidbutler/pthreadChannel/README.md

 ### Blob

+A Blob is a length specified collection of octets used as a discrete unit of communication, i.e. a message.

 To support inter-process exchanges, blobs can be transported through sockets and pipes.
-Since a pthread can't both wait in a chanPoll() and in a poll()/select()/etc., a pair of blocking reader and writer pthreads are used.
+[Since a pthread can't both wait in a pthread_cond_wait() and in a poll()/select()/etc., a pair of blocking reader and writer pthreads are used.]

 Several "framing" methods are supported:

 * chanBlbNf
   * No framing.
-This is the only one that supports DATAGRAM.
+Writes are Blob size.
+Reads are, within a specified maximum, sized by the amount read.
 * chanBlbNs
   * Read and write framed using [Netstring](https://en.wikipedia.org/wiki/Netstring).
-A NetString header is stripped and inserted.
+A NetString headers are stripped and inserted.
 * chanBlbH1
   * Read framed using [HTTP/1.x](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) on headers Transfer-Encoding (chunked) and Content-Length.
-The stream is only segmented, not modified.
 Blob flow (repeats):
     * Header Blob
     * If "Transfer-Encoding:chunked" header: